A PROJECT OF THE UNIVERSITY OF CALIFORNIA IRVINE NEWKIRK CENTER FOR SCIENCE & SOCIETY,

 Swisher County Sheriff Larry Stewart hired Coleman in early 1998 through the Texas Panhandle Regional Narcotics Trafficking Task Force, out of Amarillo.
 After two weeks of training with the U.S. Drug Enforcement Administration, Coleman spent 18 months in Tulia, posing as a laborer and hanging out at the cattle auction house.
-While both Sheriff Stewart and the task force his work, they did not require much.
-His reports were skimpy, typically no more than a paragraph describing what he observed.
-He provided little corroborating evidence, used no wiretaps, and relied on almost no witnesses.
+While both Sheriff Stewart and the task force supervised his work, they did not require much.
+His reports were skimpy, typically no more than a paragraph.
+He would often describe the people who he said sold him drugs as simply a "black male," or "black female," without any reference to body type, hair style or other distinguishing features.
+Coleman provided little corroborating evidence, used no wiretaps, and relied on almost no witnesses.
 Coleman would later say he often wrote down notes on his hands and legs or scraps of paper.

 Additionally, the evidence he claimed to have seized was suspect.
 The drugs he turned over to the task force for analysis were almost always powder cocaine, as opposed to crack, which was unusual because powder cocaine was typically associated with affluent, white users.